oracle-devrel/oci-k8s-hf-inference/README.md

 ### Prerequisites

 - An OCI tenancy with available credits to spend, and access to NVIDIA A10 Tensor Core GPU(s).
-- A registered and verified HuggingFace account with a valid Access Token
+- A registered and verified HuggingFace account with a valid Access Token.
+- An OKE cluster with a node pool consisting of VM.GPU.A10.1 compute instances.

 ### Docs